glowingstone124/lamp-vm/README.md

 MOV/MOVI: Move rs1's value or a immediate value to rd.

 STORE/LOAD v.s.
-STORE_IND/LOAD_IND: The former uses a constant value which is defined at the beginning of this cycle, unlike the latter uses the value in register dynamically.
+STORE_IND/LOAD_IND: The former uses a constant value which is defined at the beginning of this cycle, unlike the latter uses the value in register dynamically.**

+MEMSET: Fill a memory segment with the value in rs1; the segment starts at the address in rd and has a length of imm.

+MEMCPY: Copy a segment of memory to another destination.

+IN: Use rd register to receive a data from IO address rs1.

+OUT: Send rd register's data to IO address rs1.